 Lote Hotelero No. 6, Desarollo Playacar, Playa del Carmen, Quintana Roo, Mexico

 Set inside a sprawling gated community of condos, hotels, and a golf course, Occidental Resorts' Royal Hideaway has all the trappings of old–school luxury, beginning in the lobby, which is all stratospheric ceilings, gleaming marble floors, chandeliers, and oil paintings.
 Valets introduce guests to the reception staff, and service continues in this formal vein, with everyone greeted as "Mister" or "Miss," and even some white gloves sported by the bellhops.

 Those looking for a party atmosphere, loads of organized activities, or a place for their children to hang out are not a good fit for this esteemed resort.
 No children under 13 are allowed and activities are the country club type: golf, tennis, cooking classes, and bike rentals for a leisurely ride around the Playacar gated community or the close by Playa del Carmen.
 There are six swimming pools on site though and a spa on site for those who want to add more pampering onto their stay.

-Standard rooms (184 of the 200 available) are comfortable, if not absolutely cavernous, and the whirlpool bathtubs don't accommodate two.
-But they are attractive, with pillowy beds, colonial–look ceiling fans, and dark, heavy furniture.By contrast, the bilevel junior suites offer more room than most couples will know what to do with (a pullout bed can be used for children 13 or older), with two bathrooms, two terraces, a dining or sitting room, and a wet bar.
+Standard rooms—184 of the 200 available—are comfortable, if not absolutely cavernous, and the whirlpool bathtubs don't accommodate two.
+But they are attractive, with pillowy beds, colonial–look ceiling fans, and dark, heavy furniture.By contrast, the bilevel junior suites offer more room than most couples will know what to do with—a pullout bed can be used for children 13 or older—with two bathrooms, two terraces, a dining or sitting room, and a wet bar.
 The upstairs bedroom and bathroom are very similar in layout to the standard rooms.
 The most luxurious options are the two presidential suites and villas occupying either two or three floors.

-Royal Hideaway Playacar touts the quality of its cuisine, and it is leagues better than typical all–inclusives––though it is still no match at all for what's served at smaller, European–plan hotels and it is working hard to keep up with the impressive new Grand Velas restaurants.
+Royal Hideaway Playacar touts the quality of its cuisine, and it is leagues better than typical all–inclusives—though it is still no match at all for what's served at smaller, European–plan hotels and it is working hard to keep up with the impressive Grand Velas restaurants.
 The showcase restaurant is ultra–modern Las Ventanas, where the chef turns out a modified version of trendy Spanish cuisine cuisine (foie gras ice cream, flavored foams, and the like).
 A new chef’s table there is certainly innovative; for the right price a group can discuss preferences with the chef then see everything being prepared for them on the other side of a wall of glass, while webcams and a microphone let them in on the action.

-The more mainstream dining options––a dimly lit, super–Baroque Italian restaurant, a sleek Asian option, and a poolside Caribbean/Mexican grill––are more successful.
-Unfortunately, "all–inclusive" does not include premium wine (which can be very expensive in Mexico due to import duties), and the house choices are seldom memorable.
+The more mainstream dining options—a dimly lit, super–Baroque Italian restaurant, a sleek Asian option, and a poolside Caribbean/Mexican grill—are more successful.
+Unfortunately, "all–inclusive" does not include premium wine, which can be very expensive in Mexico due to import duties, and the house choices are seldom memorable.
 There’s also a dinner theater and bar food service and it’s notable that none of its meals are buffet offerings except breakfast.

 Web Address: www.royalhideaway.com